 Commit to stop focusing on the few people within your audience who attend while you are broadcasting live, and start thinking about how you can repurpose the time you invest in planning and hosting your Facebook live, to help more of your ideal clients for the longer term.

-Want to stand out from the crowd online, build a personal brand, turn what you already know into an online training program, and discover the simple online marketing strategies that will attract and enrol an endless stream of enquiries, warm leads and your dream paying clients?
+Want to stand out from the crowd online, build a personal brand, turn what you already know into an online training program or package of services, and discover the simple Facebook marketing strategies that will attract and enrol an endless stream of enquiries, warm leads and your dream paying clients?